michaelb/sniprun/CONTRIBUTING.md

 ### How hard it is?

 Lemon squeezy easy.
-A developper midly familiar with Rust and the language to add support for can write a working bloc-support interpreter in about 1h30.
+A developper midly familiar with Rust and the language to add support for can write a working bloc-support interpreter in 13min (my best time, for C_original) to 1h30.

 Higher support levels gets exponentially harder (depends on the languages though).